-Production notices
+97 Production notices

-- 97.(1) This section applies if a police officer reasonably suspects a cash dealer holds documents that may be evidence of the commission of an offence by someone else. - (2) The police officer may, instead of applying for a search warrant, apply to a magistrate for the issue of a notice ("production notice") requiring the cash dealer to produce documents stated in the production notice to a police officer. - (3) The application must- - (a) be sworn and state the grounds on which the production notice is sought; and - (b) include information required under the responsibilities code about any production notices issued within the previous year in relation to the person suspected of being involved in the commission of the offence or suspected offence to which the application relates. - (4) Subsection (3)(b) applies only to- - (a) information kept in a register that the police officer may inspect; and - (b) information the police officer otherwise actually knows.
+(1) This section applies if a police officer reasonably suspects a cash dealer holds documents that may be evidence of the commission of an offence by someone else.

+(2) The police officer may, instead of applying for a search warrant, apply to a magistrate for the issue of a notice ("production notice") requiring the cash dealer to produce documents stated in the production notice to a police officer.

+- (a) be sworn and state the grounds on which the production notice is sought; and - (b) include information required under the responsibilities code about any production notices issued within the previous year in relation to the person suspected of being involved in the commission of the offence or suspected offence to which the application relates.

+- (a) information kept in a register that the police officer may inspect; and - (b) information the police officer otherwise actually knows.